ColumbiaDVMM/ColumbiaImageSearch/README.md

-# Columbia University Content Based Image Similarity Tool
+# Columbia University Content Based Image Search Tool

 This repository contains the content based image similarity search and concept prediction for the DARPA MEMEX project developped at Columbia University by Tao Chen, Svebor Karaman and Shih-Fu Chang.